ssg/trid/README.md

 # Usage
 The crate provides `TurkishId` type that represents a valid Turkish ID number.
 It can be instantiated from a string using its `parse()` method, or directly converted from a `u8` slice using `from()` or `try_from()` methods.
+The type guarantess that it never contains an invalid number, so there's no need to validate a `TurkishId` type.

-The crate provides `is_valid(value: &str)` function for validating ID numbers and a `TurkishId` type to encompass a Turkish citizenship ID number, so you don't need to validate it constantly and pass it around freely.
+The crate also provides `is_valid(value: &str)` function for validating ID numbers.

 # Examples